chitrasingla/chitrasingla/README.md

 ### Hi there 👋

-I am Chitra Singla, 3rd year Sooftware Engineering Student at Delhi Technological University.
+I am Chitra Singla, 3rd year Software Engineering Student at Delhi Technological University.

 How to reach me: https://www.linkedin.com/in/chitra-singla/